dskinnion/52_replication_proj/README.md

 * **Attempted Coup**: An indicator variable for whether a coup attempt (successful or unsuccessful) occurred.
 This excludes events defined as “conspiracies.” (*Source: Peter Nardulli, Michael Martin, Michael Slana, Sina Toosi and Joseph Bajjalieh.
 2013.
 “The Coup D’Etat Project,” Cline Center for Democracy.*)

-## Code
+## Code Guide

+* **/graphics**: Directory containing images for the project

+* **/raw-data**: Directory containing raw data made available by Professor Hummel through the Harvard Dataverse

+* **Original_Paper.pdf**: A copy of the original paper by Professor Hummel

+* **Original_Appendix.pdf**: A copy of the orginial appendix by Professor Hummel

+* **authoritarian_replication.Rmd**: R Markdown file with all of my code necessary for the replication

+* **authoritarian_replication.pdf**: PDF file of the replication paper

 ## Computational Requirement
 R is required to run all code for this project.
 All files created using RStudio Version 1.3.959 and R version 4.0.2 (2020-06-22).
-Libraries necessary to run code include:

-* Tidyverse
-* MASS
- *** Finish